-HEC 231 Principles of Nutrition MATH 1530 Statistics and Probability
+BIOL 2230 Microbiology HEC 231 Principles of Nutrition MATH 1530 Statistics and Probability

 The Associate of Applied Science Nursing requires 65 college level credits.
 This is a career program which was granted an exception to the 60 hour limit requirement reached through Tennessee Board of Regents consensus.
 The exception was granted due to additional hours needed to adequately cover the necessary learning outcomes and/or to meet national accreditation agency requirements.
 Some courses have prerequisites and co-requisites.
+A satisfactory score on a standardized comprehensive exam is required to complete the program.